Unfolding a Bykov attractor: from an attracting torus to strange attractors: Setting

-endowed with the usual topology, where $\EU^3$ denotes the unit three-sphere.
-Denote by $\varphi_{(A, \lambda)}(t,x)$, $t \in \RR$, the associated flow\footnote{Since $\EU^3$ is a compact set without boundary, the local solutions of \eqref{general2.1} could be extended to $\RR$.}, satisfying the following hypotheses for $A=0$ and $\lambda=0$:
+where $\EU^3$ denotes the unit three-sphere, endowed with the usual topology.
+Denote by $\varphi_{(A, \lambda)}(t,x)$, $t \in \RR$, the associated flow\footnote{Since $\EU^3$ is a compact set without boundary, the local solutions of \eqref{general2.1} could be extended to $\RR$.}, satisfying the following hypotheses for $A=\lambda=0$: